 So, in the spirit of the season – remember that peace is also in that good will line-up – you're going to need a plan for the day.
 The good news is that involves some cinematic greats.

 Netflix Gets Festive

-You’ll be unsurprised to see that Netflix is currently awash with festive feel-good movies.
+You’ll be unsurprised to see that Netflix has been awash with festive feel-good movies all month.
 But don’t waste your time bogged down in the search, simply line up our top five and enjoy them with the warm glow of GQ’s festive greetings.

 Office Christmas Party

 US comedies kind of feel a bit samey right now, with identikit cast lists trotted out like some sort of rom-com army, but you can't really argue with the chops of Jennifer Aniston and Patrick Bateman when it comes to pulling in some early festive season lolz.
 Take a classically flimsy premise (to save the family company from closure it's decided that the last roll of the dice is to show $14 m company-saving contract, Walter Davis, the greatest night of his life at the office Christmas party), as frat-house bad behaviour and Because, that's how things get done in the boardroom.

 If we close our eyes and think really hard of our perfect festive season scenario, it's hard not to imagine one that doesn't involve hanging out somewhere with Bill Murray.
 The Sofia Coppola directed AVMC sees Murray (playing himself) holed up at the Carlyle Hotel in New York, with a snow storm having shut down the city and him left facing a live Christmas special with no superstar guests.
 As it turns out, a whole host of other superstar guests (not playing themselves) are stuck there too, helping Murray contemplate the true message of the season with some great Christmas tunes thrown in for good measure.